 Sponsor Name: For branded content, the Marketer page name.

 Sponsor Category: For branded content, the Marketer page category.

 Score: Based off of CrowdTangle's “overperforming” metric, this is the level at which a post overperformed.
 The overperformance is computed relative to similar posts from the same page in similar timeframes - high overperformance from a New York Times video posted in the last 15 minutes would mean that the post got more interactions than previously posted New York Times videos in their first 15 minutes of posting.

 The score can be computed with the following equations:

-- Benchmark is the smoothed average of interactions for that page for the last 100 similar posts (so if the post is a Fox News video, the last 100 videos from Fox News).
-For more details on benchmark calculation see below.
+Benchmark is the smoothed average of interactions for that page for the last 100 similar posts (so if the post is a Fox News video, the last 100 videos from Fox News).
+To generate the benchmarks, we take the last 100 posts from a given account and of a given post type (link post, image post, etc.).
+We drop the top and bottom 25% of those 100 posts, and calculate the mean number of interactions that the middle 50% of the posts have at each age (15 minutes old, 60 minutes old, 5 hours old, etc.) For more details on benchmark calculation, see below.

 A more detailed description of scores, along with descriptions of the reasoning behind the logic, can be found here.

 Each column in this set of columns is a total number of interactions with posts, of different kinds (likes, comments, shares etc. ) The interactions include summary statistics on that post gathered between when the post is posted and the time the API call is made.
 The summary numbers here do not include either interactions with shares or interactions with comments.